-Interest rate swaps
+Termination of interest rate swaps

 In May 2012, Ferrellgas entered into a \$140.0 million interest rate swap agreement to hedge against changes in fair value on a portion of its \$500.0 million 6.5% fixed rate senior notes due 2021.
-Ferrellgas receives 6.5% and pays a one-month LIBOR plus 4.715%, on the \$140.0 million swapped.
-Ferrellgas accounts for this agreement as a fair value hedge.
+Ferrellgas received 6.5% and paid a one-month LIBOR plus 4.715%, on the \$140.0 million swapped.
+Ferrellgas accounted for this agreement as a fair value hedge.
+On May 3, 2018, Ferrellgas terminated this swap and paid the counterparty \$4.2 million.
+Since the interest rate swap terminated involves a hedge of an interest-bearing liability, the senior notes due May 1, 2021, Ferrellgas capitalized the fair value of the hedge at termination of \$4.2 million and will amortize the balance on a straight-line basis to interest expense over the remaining useful life of the hedged item.
+See Note L - Derivative instruments and hedging activities for more information.

-In May 2012, Ferrellgas entered into a forward interest rate swap agreement to hedge against variability in forecasted interest payments on Ferrellgas' secured credit facility and collateralized note payable borrowings under the accounts receivable securitization facility.
+In May 2012, Ferrellgas entered into a forward interest rate swap agreement to hedge against variability in forecasted interest payments on Ferrellgas' Previous Facility and collateralized note payable borrowings under the accounts receivable securitization facility.
 From August 2015 through July 2017, Ferrellgas paid 1.95% and received variable payments based on one-month LIBOR for the notional amount of \$175.0 million.
-From August 2017 through July 2018, Ferrellgas will pay 1.95% and receive variable payments based on one-month LIBOR for the notional amount of \$100.0 million.
-Ferrellgas accounts for this agreement as a cash flow hedge.
+From August 2017 through May 2018, Ferrellgas paid 1.95% and received variable payments based on one-month LIBOR for the notional amount of \$100.0 million.
+Ferrellgas accounted for this agreement as a cash flow hedge.
+On May 3, 2018, Ferrellgas terminated this interest rate swap.
+Ferrellgas recorded the immaterial gain immediately to earnings.
+The cash flows from these contracts are reported as operating activities in the Consolidated Statement of Cash Flows.
+See Note L - Derivative instruments and hedging activities for more information.

-K. Partners' deficit
+J. Partners' deficit

-As of July 31, 2017 and 2016, limited partner units were beneficially owned by the following:
+As of July 31, 2018 and 2017, limited partner units were beneficially owned by the following:

-2017 2016
+2018 2017

-Public common unitholders (1) 69,612,939 70,462,939
+Public common unitholders (1) 69,612,939 69,612,939

 Ferrell Companies (2) 22,529,361 22,529,361

 FCI Trading Corp.
 (3) 195,686 195,686

 Ferrell Propane, Inc. (4) 51,204 51,204

 James E. Ferrell (5) 4,763,475 4,763,475